How to Insure a Salvage Title Vehicle in New York

 - Inspect, inspect, inspect: Alright, maybe just one “inspect” is enough.
 If you decide to buy a salvaged vehicle, be very sure that you know what you are getting.
 If you are not an expert mechanic, have one take a close look at the vehicle for a clear understanding of the damage that is there and what it will cost to put it right.

-- Shop around: For insurance, I mean.
-It’s always good to get plenty of quotes, even under normal circumstances.
+- Shop around: It’s always good to get plenty of quotes, even under normal circumstances.
 But this is especially important if you are insuring a salvage title vehicle.
 You will be surprised by the wide range of price quotes and coverage options presented.
 And remember, the more quotes you get, the more likely it is that you will find a bargain.

-- Inspect, inspect, inspect: I said that one already, didn’t I?
-I’m saying it again because a second inspection by an expert mechanic, this one following repairs, may save you money on your insurance.
-As I said, if an insurer will write you a comprehensive or collision policy, it’s likely going to be expensive.
+- Inspect again: A second inspection by an expert mechanic, this one following repairs, may save you money on your insurance.
+If an insurer will write you a comprehensive or collision policy, it’s likely going to be expensive.
 You might be able to lower your premiums, however, if you can present the company with a clean bill of health from a certified mechanic.
 Just remember to check with your insurer first to see if a second inspection will make a difference.